Accessibility at Convocation

 There is also a large accessible washroom in the North Concourse of the AQ (Room 3137) which accepts a Hoyer lift attachment and includes other accessibility features.
-Should you need access to this room, please make your need known to an usher or contact the Centre for Students with Disabilities (778-782-3112) who can facilitate access.
+Should you need access to this room, please make your need known to an usher or contact the Centre for Accessible Learning (778-782-3112) who can facilitate access.

 Can I get assistance with putting on or removing my graduation regalia?